easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### QTLtools

 QTLtools is a tool set for molecular QTL discovery and analysis.
-It allows to go from the raw sequence data to collection of molecular Quantitative Trait Loci (QTLs)  in few easy-to-perform steps.
+It allows to go from the raw sequence data to collection of molecular Quantitative Trait Loci (QTLs)  in few simple-to-perform steps.

 *homepage*: <https://qtltools.github.io/qtltools/>